ArnuldOnData/devops-projects/project-2/README.md

 ## Sample Python project to learn GitHub Actions

-This program convers convers a list of temperatures from Celsium to Fahrenheit.
+This program plots sepal length vs width for very popular Iris dataset

-## What is Project-1
+## What is Project-2
 Wanted to learn what kind of GitHub Action template I need to write to:
+- access a scikit-learn dataset
-- run a python program
+- do a matplotlib plot
-- save the output to a plain text file
+- save the plot as a PNG file in the repo

-## How To Use Project-1
+## How To Use Project-2
-1. Just do a git pull on the repo
+1. Fork the repo
+2. clone the forked repo
+3. Make an edit e.g. add a comment to sample.py or remove the PNG file.
+Do anything small
+4. git add, commit and push
+5. As soon as you push, you will  see GitHub Actions running the python program in "Actions" tab
-2. You will see a new file called "output.txt" with the output from GitHub Action workflow
+6. After Actions complete, you will see a new image file titled `sepal-length-vs-width.png`
-3. workflow is in the usual place: `devops-projects/.github/workflows/project-1.yaml`
+7. Workflow is in the usual place: `devops-projects/.github/workflows/project-1.yaml`
-4. You can see the GitHub Actions running the python program in "Actions" tab (Code --> Issues --> Pull requests --> Actions)